nevolua/Task-Master/README.md

 1. **Signup**: Navigate to the signup page to create a new account.
 2. **Login**: Access the login page to sign in.
-3. **Dashboard**: After logging in, you will be directed to a page with the "Task Master" header.
+3. **Dashboard**: After logging in, you will be directed to the dashboard.

 ## Project Structure